Montessori Feeding Tools for Toddlers Learning to Eat Independently

 Why Montessori Encourages Using Real Cups

 This does not mean spills won’t happen.
-In fact, small spills are part of the learning process — they help children understand movement, control, and cause and effect.
+In fact, small spills are often part of the learning process.

-When toddlers are given the opportunity to practise with real cups, they often become capable much more quickly than expected.
+When toddlers are given opportunities to practise with appropriately sized open cups, many become capable and confident drinkers far sooner than parents expect.

 Why Toddlers Throw Food

-Food throwing can feel frustrating, but it’s often part of normal development rather than deliberate misbehaviour.
+Food throwing can feel frustrating, but it is often part of normal development rather than deliberate misbehaviour.

 If you’d like a deeper explanation of why this happens and how to respond calmly, you might find this helpful: